Malaysia Travel Budget - Visit Malaysia on a Budget or Travel in Style

 Calculated from travelers like you

-The average price paid for one person for accommodation in Malaysia is RM205.
-For two people sharing a typical double-occupancy hotel room, the average price paid for a hotel room in Malaysia is RM411.
-This cost is from the reported spending of actual travelers.
+The average price paid in Malaysia for two people for a typical double-occupancy hotel room is $93 (RM415).
+For one person sharing a room, the average price paid for a hotel room is $47 (RM208) per night.
+These costs are from the reported spending of actual travelers.

 • Accommodation1 Hotel or hostel for one person